I-MedSAM: Implicit Medical Image Segmentation with Segment Anything: Methodology

 \subsection{Implicit Segmentation Decoder}

-In this section, we introduce implicit neural representation with an uncertainty-guided sampling strategy to decode features from encoders into segmentation maps.
+In this section, we introduce a coarse-to-fine implicit neural representation with an uncertainty-guided sampling (UGS) strategy to decode features from encoders into the segmentation maps at target resolutions.

-\textbf{Coarse to Fine Implicit Neural Representation.} Given features from the image encoder $Enc_I$ and the prompt encoder $Enc_P$, we interpolate them into the desired output resolutions and concatenate them with coordinate values $p$.
-To mitigate biased learning caused by directly using raw input coordinates~\cite{rahaman2019spectral}, we map the inputs into a higher-dimensional space using a high-frequency generator function, defined as:
+\textbf{Coarse to Fine Implicit Neural Representation.} Given features from the image encoder $Enc_I$ and the prompt encoder $Enc_P$, we interpolate them from source to target resolutions and concatenate them with coordinates $p$.
+These coordinates $p$ are generated at the target resolutions and normalized to $[-1,1]$.
+To address potential biased learning resulting from the direct use of input coordinates~\cite{rahaman2019spectral}, we encode the coordinates into a higher-dimensional space using a high-frequency positional encoding function, which is defined as:

-where $L=10$ in our experiments.
-The signal values from the mapped coordinates and the outputs from both the image and prompt encoders are concatenated to feed into the decoder:
+where the hyperparameter $L$ is set to 10 in our experiments following the previous work.
+The encoded coordinates, the encoded features from both the image and prompt encoders are concatenated to feed into the decoder:

 Here, $X$ and $P$ represent the input medical image and the corresponding coarse bounding box prompt, respectively.
-The function $Interp$ refers to the interpolation function based on bilinear algorithms.
+The function $Interp$ refers to the interpolation function based on bilinear algorithms, which is used to interpolate the encoded features from source to target resolution, in alignment with the encoded coordinates.

 Inspired by NeRF~\cite{mildenhall2021nerf}, we depart from the one-stage INR approaches to introduce a two-stage decoding process.
-This involves optimizing two INRs simultaneously: one ``coarse'' $Dec_c$, with shallow layers, and one ``fine'' $Dec_f$, with deeper layers. $Dec_c$ produces a coarse segmentation map, $\hat{o}^c_i$, serving as reference for $Dec_f$ to refine.
+This involves optimizing two INRs simultaneously: one "coarse" $Dec_c$, with shallow layers, and one "fine" $Dec_f$, with deeper layers. $Dec_c$ produces a coarse segmentation map, $\hat{o}^c_i$, serving as reference for $Dec_f$ to refine.
 Additionally, $Dec_c$ generates coarse features, $z^{c}_i$, employed by $Dec_f$ in its refinement process.

 We employ MC-dropout to calculate the uncertainty of features $\hat{o}^c_i$ for each pixel.
-Subsequently, a Top-K percentage of feature points, are sampled based on this uncertainty, denoted as $z^s_i$ (with $s \in \mathcal{S}$).
-Finally, the predictions from the ``coarse'' and ``fine'' INRs are combined to produce the output of I-MedSAM.
+Subsequently, a Top-K percentage of feature points is sampled based on this uncertainty, denoted as $z^s_i$ (with $s \in \mathcal{S}$).
+Finally, the predictions from the "coarse" and "fine" INRs are combined to produce the output of I-MedSAM.
 The decoding process is formulated as follows:

 Here, $UGS$ represents Uncertainty Guided Sampling, which will be further illustrated in the following section.